geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 TODO: Move this to its own page on the RTD site.

-The latest Amazon Machine Image (AMI) for the UMI Workflow contains the following software libraries:
+The latest Amazon Machine Image (AMI) for the IMI Workflow contains the following software libraries:

 - GNU Compiler Collection 8.2.0
 - NetCDF-Fortran 4.5.3